-- No student may take more than a total of three units of Directed/Independent Study in any given semester. - Faculty members are not to offer more than two areas of Directed/Independent Study in any given semester. - A form for Directed/Independent Study may be obtained from Enrollment Advising.
+- No student may take more than a total of three units of Directed/Independent Study in any given semester. - A form for Directed/Independent Study may be obtained from Enrollment Advising.
 It must be completed with the appropriate faculty member and submitted to the Department Chair and Registrar for approval. - A maximum of 9 units of Directed/Independent Study may be applied towards degree requirements.